Inchon (film): Casting

 The 72-year-old Olivier, who had been in poor health for years, suffered during filming in Seoul because of the summer heat.
 Director Terence Young recalled that between takes Olivier lay on a cot, virtually immobile with pain and exhaustion, but that when needed "he dropped fifty years and stepped forward without complaint".

-Richard Roundtree, known for the title role in the film Shaft, portrayed the character of Staff Sgt.
-Henderson in the film.
-Janssen, known for his role in television series The Fugitive, accepted a part as a journalist to work with Laurence Olivier.
-Actress Karen Kahn portrayed the young Korean lover of Major Frank Hallsworth in the film.
+Richard Roundtree, known for the title role John Shaft in the film Shaft, portrayed the character of Staff Sgt.
+Augustus Henderson in the film.
+David Janssen, known for his role in television series The Fugitive, accepted a part as journalist David Feld to work with Laurence Olivier.
+Actress Karen Kahn portrayed Lim, the young Korean lover of Major Frank Hallsworth (Ben Gazzara) in the film.
 In a subsequent interview with The Press Democrat, Kahn said of the film: "It was supposed to be this Gone with the Wind.
 And it was the worst movie.
 It's in some of those worst-films-of-all-time books.
 After that movie I quit.
 I just couldn't take L.A.
 I was really thin-skinned.
 So I just got out."

-Young was paid $1.8 million, Jacqueline Bisset was paid $1.65 million, Ben Gazzara was paid $750,000, David Janssen was paid $300,000, Roundtree was paid $200,000, and Rex Reed was paid $6,000 per week.
-Prior to Gazzara receiving the role for Frank Hallsworth it was offered to Nick Nolte for $1.5 million.
+Young was paid $1.8 million, Jacqueline Bisset was paid $1.65 million, Gazzara was paid $750,000, Janssen was paid $300,000, Roundtree was paid $200,000, and Rex Reed was paid $6,000 per week.
+Prior to Gazzara receiving the role for Frank Hallsworth, it was offered to Nick Nolte for $1.5 million.
 Olivier and Young later sued One Way Productions for $1 million each citing overtime.